 With an area of only 0.246 square miles and a population of just 1,398 in 2013, Bonnie Brae, which means “pleasant hill” in Gaelic, is a bustling and upscale neighborhood in southeast metropolitan Denver east of University Avenue between Mississippi and Exposition Avenues, University Boulevard and Steele Street.

 Considered one of Denver’s “Storybook Luxury Neighborhoods”, much of its architectural charm is still intact.
-It also has one of Denver’s vibrant neighborhood commercial districts.
+Bonnie Brae also has one of Denver’s vibrant neighborhood commercial districts.

-Update: Nextdoor.com voted Scott Rodgers a Neighborhood Favorite Agent in South Denver.
+Scott Rodgers was Voted the Nextdoor.com Neighborhood Favorite Real Estate Agent by the Cory-Merrill and University neighborhoods in South Denver.

 The approximate 700 homes on winding and curvy tree-lined streets in this serene residential enclave range from the original unique smaller houses to multi-million dollar custom-built homes.
 There are newer homes along with brand new homes that are mixed into this outstanding neighborhood.
 Bonnie Brae is also known for the brand new “scraper” homes or McMansions that have replaced many of the traditional and historic ranch style and Tudor homes and are more than suitable for the new urban sophisticated homeowner.